PennSpark/spark-website/README.md

 ### Code Style

 - TypeScript is used for type safety
-- Components use functional components with hooks
-- CSS modules or inline styles for styling (see existing components)
+- CSS classes for reusable styling, inline Tailwind for one-time styles (see existing components)
 - Follow the naming conventions and patterns established in existing code

 ## Updating Content